vonsturm/ar39-fccd-dlf/README.md

 and on the [progressbar](https://github.com/gipert/progressbar) utility by [gipert](https://github.com/gipert) included as submodule.

+Interaction with `.json` files is done via [nlohmann/json](https://github.com/nlohmann/json).
+Consult the documentation for details.

 ## Compilation

 A `Makefile` is present that saves the executables in `./bin`.
 Just invoke